10x, founded by the ex-CEO of Barclays, raises $46M to take on ancient banking infrastructure

 “The legacy technology that operates in most banks is a major impediment to serving customers better, and increased challenges from regulation and more capital requirements make it hard to fix,” said Jenkins.
 “For all the money that they spend on technology, they still haven’t addressed this.”

+In fact, according to IDC, financial services is set to be the biggest sector when it comes to spending on IT in 2017.
+Together with manufacturing, financial services will account for a full 30 percent of all IT spend, which will total $2.4 trillion this year, and grow to $2.63 trillion by 2020.
+(Those numbers speak to the task ahead for legacy industries, and also the opportunity for those like 10x that want to help them.)

-10x’s answer, he said, is a “turnkey solution” to modernise this: it ingests legacy account data, on which it runs analytics to gain active insights and also to help plan and run new services.
+10x’s answer, Jenkins said, is a “turnkey solution” to modernise this: it ingests legacy account data, on which it runs analytics to gain active insights and also to help plan and run new services.
 Built around APIs, it’s “very simple” to add in other services from third parties as well, something which isn’t always easy to do today.

 In recent times, we have seen a wave of “new” banks being built from the ground up, with a fresh tech stack, using newer technologies like mobile to tap into a newer class of bankers.
 They include the likes of Atom Bank (also founded by a veteran banker from the incumbent world); Monzo; and N26.
 10x is different in that it’s positioning itself as B2B2C — that is, it’s selling its services to other banks and does not intend to have a retail face of its own.